-Procedures: Small group:
+Procedures: Small group (maximum of three per group)

 - 1. Assign one of the student instructors to play the role of an instructor - 2.
 Assign the rest of the group to play the role of the student - 3.
 The student instructor will present a motorcycle technique to the group - 4.
 Allow time for feedback / critiques before selecting another student instructor - 5.
 Continue to rotate student instructors between the role of a student and the role of an instructor - 6.
-Ensure that all student instructors have the opportunity to model teach in real time until they have mastered the ability to demonstrate the skill

-E. TEST: All 20 Motorcycle Modules
+Ensure that all student instructors have the opportunity to model teach in real time until they have mastered the ability to demonstrate the skill - E. Learning Activity: Test (All 20 Motorcycle Modules)